hryer/progress_business/README.md

 # progress_business
-Another E-Commerce using php native
+You can edit and download it for commercial use

-You can download but please put my credit on your web or code
+But put this credit in your code or your web
 Created : 2017
 Project : Progress Business
 Created By : Harry Ermawan